NEGOTIATIONS AND CLIMATE POLICIES - COP25

-As important recent events higlight: the Madrid Climate Summit (COP25), the Climate Summit of the Secretary General of the United Nations in New York and the activities of the Marrakesh Alliance for Global Climate Action.
+As recent milestones the following stand out: the Madrid Climate Summit (COP25), the Climate Summit of the Secretary General of the United Nations in New York and the activities of the Marrakesh Alliance for Global Climate Action.

 Over the course of successive Conferences of the Parties — known as COP — new elements have been introduced into the international structure in the negotiations on climate change.
 These elements allow for specific challenges to be tackled such as mitigation and adaptation to climate change.